Oussamabouriga/learn/README.md

 ```
 import numpy as np
 import pandas as pd
 import matplotlib.pyplot as plt

 def plot_top_corr_bar(top_df, title="Top correlations with target", show_values=True):
     """
-    top_df: DataFrame with column 'corr' and index = feature names (like before)
+    top_df: DataFrame with column 'corr' and index = feature names
             (also accepts a Series of correlations)

-    This version is SAFE against the 'Image size too large' error by:
-    - forcing plotted values into [-1, 1]
-    - ensuring text annotations never go outside axis limits
     """

     # --- accept Series or DataFrame